 The macadamia industry is currently not paying the EPPR levy as, historically, it has been activated on a needs basis to cover the cost of pest incursions.
 The last activation was for the Varroa jacobsoni response in 2017-2021.

-With forecast crop increases as planted macadamia orchards come into production (from 2025 to 2029), it is proposed to reactivate the EPPR levy at 0.79c per kilogram of dried kernel in January 2025.
+With forecast crop increases as planted macadamia orchards come into production (from 2025 to 2029), it is proposed to reactivate the EPPR levy at 0.79 of a cent per kilogram of dried kernel in January 2025.
 If crop volumes align with forecasts, it will enable the industry to repay its obligation in seven years, while providing a three-year buffer for full repayment of the government loan should crop volumes not meet current forecasts.

-The AMS will be writing to the Minister for Agriculture, Fisheries and Forestry, Senator the Hon.
+In July 2024, the AMS wrote to the Minister for Agriculture, Fisheries and Forestry, Senator the Hon.
 Murray Watt, to request the reactivation of the EPPR levy to meet the macadamia industry’s cost-sharing obligation for the varroa mite response.